dreadlord-sedai/Task-master-flask/README.md

   - [Contact](#contact)

 ## Introduction
-This is a simple to-do list web application built using Flask.
-It allows users to create, manage, and delete tasks efficiently.
+This is a simple CRUD (Create, Read, Update, Delete) to-do list web application built using Flask.
+It allows users to create, manage, update, and delete tasks efficiently.
 The goal of the project is to provide a minimalistic and user-friendly interface for managing daily tasks.

 ## Features
 - Add new tasks
+- Update existing tasks
 - Mark tasks as completed
 - Delete tasks
 - Store tasks using SQLAlchemy database